jaspector

 Online scheduling uses available blue dates and an all-day option

-Typical inspection sequence: Permit must be active for 24 hours before the first inspection.
+Typical sequence: Permit must be active for 24 hours before the first inspection.
 Before final building inspection, all associated trade permits must have passed final inspections.
 Commercial and tenant-improvement jobs also need Fire Marshal final inspection before final building inspection.

-Do I need a building permit in Glen Burnie, MD?
+01 Do I need a building permit in Glen Burnie, MD?

 County guidance says a building permit is required for a wide range of work, with project-specific determinations by work type.
 Permits are commonly required for additions, accessory structures, most structural alterations, fireplaces, pools, signs, solar installations, waterproofing, commercial alterations, demolition, and many shoreline-related improvements.

-How much does a building permit cost in Glen Burnie, MD?
+02 How much does a building permit cost in Glen Burnie, MD?

+Building permit fees in Glen Burnie, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $86 minimum building permit fee plus $43 nonrefundable application fee.
 Fees are calculated as: Valuation-based.
 Building permits are $86 for $0 to $3,000 of estimated value, increasing by schedule up to $242 plus 0.010 times estimated cost above $25,000..
 Plan check fee: Not stated as a separate general plan-check line on the county permit-fees page; fees are primarily permit-type and valuation based.
 Project-specific review fees can apply for other permit classes..

-How do I apply for a building permit in Glen Burnie, MD?
+03 How do I apply for a building permit in Glen Burnie, MD?

-1. Use the county 'Do I Need a Permit?' tool to check the work type and identify whether related grading, trade, planning, or right-of-way approvals also apply.
+To apply for a building permit in Glen Burnie, MD, follow these steps: 1.
+Use the county 'Do I Need a Permit?' tool to check the work type and identify whether related grading, trade, planning, or right-of-way approvals also apply.
 2. Gather property information, especially zoning, Critical Area, bog, floodplain, utility, and site conditions.
 3. Create a Land Use Navigator (LUN) account and choose the correct permit record type.
 4. Enter contacts and application information, then upload required PDFs.
 5. Review, certify, and submit the application through the fee cart.
 A record number is assigned after submission and payment.
 6. Track review comments and processing status in LUN, then submit revisions if requested.
 7. After issuance, schedule inspections in LUN and close out all required finals.

-How long does it take to get a building permit in Glen Burnie, MD?
+04 How long does it take to get a building permit in Glen Burnie, MD?

-What work is exempt from building permits in Glen Burnie, MD?
+05 What work is exempt from building permits in Glen Burnie, MD?

-How do I schedule a building inspection in Glen Burnie, MD?
+06 How do I schedule a building inspection in Glen Burnie, MD?

-Other cities in Anne Arundel County
+Other jurisdictions in Anne Arundel County.

-View all Anne Arundel County jurisdictions →
+All Anne Arundel County jurisdictions →